remomueller/documentation/macosx/170-nginx.md

 ```

-## 70.apache - Install Phusion Passenger (Web server) (if you don't want nginx, you can use apache instead)
+### 172 Apache - Install Phusion Passenger (Web server)

+If you don't want Nginx, you can use Apache instead

 ```
 passenger-install-apache2-module